Untuxed/HockeyBot/docs.md

 - Usage: /getplayerstats [discord.memeber: discord user]

 ## /getlines
 - Description: Sends the lineup for the next game as a private message.
-This command only works if the lineup has been previously set using the captain command '/setlines.'
+This command only works if the lineup has been previously set using the captain command [setlines](##setlines).
 Otherwise, it responds with an error message.
 - Usage: /getlines

 # Captain Commands